CodementorIO/event-topics/README.md

 We want to help developers learn remotely and grow professionally through a diverse range of virtual events.

-We need your help to make sure the topics, speakers, and formats for our virtual events will bring value to developers.
-Your feedback will also help aspiring speakers improve their public speaking skills and gain more confidence as developers!
+We need your help to make sure the topics, speakers, and formats for our virtual events are relevant and helpful.
+Your feedback and encouragement will also help speakers improve their public speaking skills and gain more confidence!

 ## How you can share your thoughts

-We've shared some topics that we think would be interesting.
+The Discussions tab includes topics that we find interesting.
 We'd love you to:

-- 👀 Browse the list of topic ideas in "[Discussions](https://github.com/CodementorIO/event-topics/discussions)" tab
+- 👀 Browse the list of topic ideas under [Discussions](https://github.com/CodementorIO/event-topics/discussions)
-- ⬆️ Upvote the topics you find interesting
+- ⬆️ Upvote topics you find interesting
-- 💬 Answer the speaker's questions and provide other feedback
+- 💬 Answer speakers' questions and provide other feedback

-If you don't see any interesting topics or would like to add more, please leave a comment in [this thread](https://github.com/CodementorIO/event-topics/discussions/2)!
+If you don't see any interesting topics or would like to suggest others, please leave a comment in [this thread](https://github.com/CodementorIO/event-topics/discussions/2)!